mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/using-ad-fs-claims-based-authentication-with-outlook-web-app-and-eac-exchange-2013-help.md

 ```

 > [!NOTE]
-> The <EM>-AdfsEncryptCertificateThumbprint</EM> parameter isn't supported for these scenarios.
+> The _-AdfsEncryptCertificateThumbprint_ parameter isn't supported for these scenarios.

 For details and syntax, see [Set-OrganizationConfig](/powershell/module/exchange/set-organizationconfig) and [Get-ADFSCertificate](/powershell/module/adfs/get-adfscertificate).